umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/index.md

 # Upgrade your Umbraco Cloud projects manually

-In this article you can read more about how to manually upgrade your Umbraco Cloud project.
+In this article you can read about how to manually upgrade your Umbraco Cloud project.
 It's very similar to how you would upgrade any other Umbraco project, just including a few extra and **very important** steps.

-Umbraco Cloud projects are also using Umbraco Forms and Umbraco Deploy, which means there are also some dependencies you need to consider, when upgrading your Umbraco Cloud projects manually.
+Umbraco Cloud project uses Umbraco Forms and Umbraco Deploy, which means there are also some dependencies you need to consider, when upgrading your Umbraco Cloud project manually.

 ## Why and when would you do a manual upgrade